Skip to main content

 • Robert Dyas has stores located primarily in the south of England, or you can order online.
 Free delivery is available for orders over £30 to most of the UK mainland when you use the code FREEDEL30 at checkout.
 This excludes delivery to the Scottish Isles, Isle of Man, Isles of Scilly and Isle of Wight.

 • Very offers a small selection of toasters it classifies as easy to use, from Breville, Morphy Richards and Sage, among others.
 Prices start from under £35 and go up to more than £175.
-Standard click-and-collect delivery is free on orders of £30 or more.
+Standard click and collect delivery is free on orders of £30 or more.
 If you want your toaster delivered to your door, prices start from £3.99.

-What makes these toasters easy to use?
+What makes a toaster easy to use?

-To find toasters that are both great at browning your bread and easy to use if you have dexterity or sight issues, we first selected all the models that had scored 75% or more in our tests.
-We then looked at the models with four or five stars for ease of use and general toasting performance.
+To find toasters that are both great at browning your bread and easy to use if you have dexterity or sight issues, we first select all the models that score 75% or more in our tests.

 How to buy the best easy-to-use toaster

 After you've looked at our selection, we recommend visiting a shop to try ‘using’ the toaster so you can check that it’s right for you.
-Ask yourself these questions:

-• It's also important to make sure you'll be able to get the toast out without having to use force or touch the toaster.
+• Is it easy to load the bread and take the toast out?
+You should be able to easily put the bread into the toaster – wider slots help with this.
+It's also important to make sure you'll be able to get the toast out without having to use force or touch the toaster.
 A high-lift function – particularly good when toasting smaller items, such as crumpets – is useful.
-Our top three easiest-to-use toasters have this.

 Narrow down your selection with our guide to Which toaster brand is the most reliable?